More and more web applications are being developed these days. And with each line of code being written, the potential

+The final step of web application testing makes sure that your application is protected against unauthorized access and harmful actions through viruses or other malicious software.

+Security testing for web applications involves the following activities:

-Test whether secure pages can be accessed without authorization
+- Test whether secure pages can be accessed without authorization

 - Check that open session are closed after ongoing user inactivity

 - Verify the application’s SSL

 - Make sure that restricted files cannot be downloaded without proper authorization

 Overall, a security testing checklist comes in handy at this stage, as it helps you to structure and organize your testing efforts.
-Such as checklist should include of tasks in the following areas:
+Such a checklist should include tasks in the following areas: